Keeping Records

 - computer has changed all this

-- almost every organization now keeps its records in
+- almost every organization now keeps its records in electronic form and process them using a computer system

 - army of clerks is no longer required

-- introduction of the computer has led to major
+- introduction of the computer has led to major changes in employment pattern

 - employment pattern shift away from primary industries (agriculture and manufacturing) to service